ljsabc/kuva/README.md

 in the following article:

 @article{kwatra:2003:SIGGRAPH,
-    author = {Vivek Kwatra and Arno Schödl and Irfan Essa and Greg Turk and Aaron Bobick}, title = {Graphcut Textures: Image and Video Synthesis Using Graph Cuts}, journal = {ACM Transactions on Graphics, SIGGRAPH 2003}, year = {2003},
+    author = {Vivek Kwatra and Arno SchÃ¶dl and Irfan Essa and Greg Turk and Aaron Bobick}, title = {Graphcut Textures: Image and Video Synthesis Using Graph Cuts}, journal = {ACM Transactions on Graphics, SIGGRAPH 2003}, year = {2003},